Adventure starts here

 Safety

-• Avoid displaying expensive jewelry, cameras, or large amounts of cash in public.
+• Avoid displaying expensive jewelry, large cameras, or large amounts of cash.

 Insider tips